 1) Claim your Google My Business listings

 Claiming your Google my Business listing is crucial in managing your local business online.
 If you haven’t claimed your listing, you should do it right away.
 This allows you to manage your business’s information in Google Search and Google Maps, and enables you to respond to reviews.
+Plus, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!
 Learn how to claim your Google my Business listing.

 2) Ask your customers to review your business

 It might sound obvious or overly simple, but the most effective way to get more reviews for your business is to ask for them.
 7 in 10 customers will leave a review if asked.
 Here are some of the most effective ways to ask customers to review your business: